dseguy/changedBehavior/behavior/arraySumChecks.rst

 ______
 .. code-block:: output

-   PHP Warning:  array_sum(): Addition is not supported on type array in /codes/arraySumChecks.php on line 3
+   PHP Warning:  array_sum(): Addition is not supported on type array

-   Warning: array_sum(): Addition is not supported on type array in /codes/arraySumChecks.php on line 3 1
+   Warning: array_sum(): Addition is not supported on type array 1